-Alfandre models - are encouraged to retain cedar.
-Cedar replacement roofs will be immediately approved.
-We acknowledge that many homeowners prefer budget-friendly alternatives, so we have researched and selected a few non-cedar alternatives -please contact PMP for those product names and colors.
+We acknowledge that many homeowners prefer alternatives, so we have researched and selected a few non-cedar alternatives - please contact PMP for those product names and colors.
 Before you go this route, please understand the importance of cedar roofing as an architectural element on Alfandre homes.
-It defines them from other homes.
-It gives them special character, and makes a quality statement that can retain the value of a home, as well as those that neighbor it.
+It defines them from other homes, gives your home special character and makes a quality statement that can retain the value of a home, as well as those that neighbor it.

 The Architectural Committee has worked with vendors on the pros and cons of cedar and its alternatives.
 We are happy to share with you what we've learned.
-Solutions such as repairing and replacing your cedar in pieces as it ages, is one popular strategy.
+Solutions such as repairing and replacing your cedar in pieces as it ages is one popular strategy.